philbackworks/3AFans.com-Site-Data/_toys-1-6/kuan-ti-plume.md

 Yellow helmet, red shirt short sleeve shirt with yellow long sleeve extensions roughly sewn on.
 Single hose with dirty red cloth shroud.

-It's been said that when this figure was released at the Beijing Gathering in 2010, that people were camping outside, overnight, waiting to get in and buy this figure.
+It's been said that when Kuan ti Plume was released at the Beijing Gathering in 2010, that people were camping overnight, outside, waiting to get in and buy this figure.
-[need more info]